rosskidson/g2o_tutorial/README.md

 Installation
 --

 This has been programmed for ROS groovy using rosbuild.
 Should work for older versions of ROS too.
+This assumes you have cloned this repos into a ros workspace that works with rosbuild

 I don't know anything about this catkin business so please don't ask!